The FX School Filmmaking course is an intensive course that requires students to make as many as 5 short films or projects to earn their Certificate!

 Depending on their areas of specialization, students can choose one of the following.

-Diploma Film Project (DFP) for Directors Pro Course
+Professional Film Project (PFP) for Directors Pro Course

 - Screening and Analysis of Short Films from Different Film Institutes and Student Films of Major Directors